tushara04/card_shuffler/README.md

-## Card Shuffler: a visual array manipulation
+## Card Shuffler: a visual array manipulator

 ### Design
 1. Initial State Bin: this contains the cards in a certain state the user puts it in.